aliang/relaymyhome/README.md

 Advanced Usage
 ==============

 For those of you more comfortable on the command line, running `./relaymyhome -h` will display some usage help.
-You can specify the number of addresses to use in "full" mode, or specify a single MAC address to spoof.
+You can specify the number of addresses to use in "full" mode, or specify MAC addresses to spoof.

 What's New
 ==========

+**3.0.0**

+* Accept shirt and gender parameters to cycle over the appropriate addresses
+* Allow passing more than one arbitrary MAC address as arguments for spoofing
+* Add verbose option, it only silences two log lines right now
+* Repeat way less code when cycling through addresses
+* Fix double option shifting bug

 **2.2.0**